rust-lang/edition-guide/src/editions/transitioning.md

 Before we talk about how to move to the new edition, a reminder:

-* New editions may have features that are only available in the new edition.
+* New editions might change the way you write Rust -- they add syntax, language, and library features but also remove others.
 For example, `async`/`await` is available in Rust 2018, but not Rust 2015.
 * It's our intention that the migration to new editions is as smooth an experience as possible.
 It's considered a bug if it's difficult to upgrade your crate to a new edition.
 If you have a difficult time then a bug should be filed